rmitsch/univie-business-intelligence/exercises/2/readme.md

 # Exercise 3

-General remark: Each exercise corresponds to one python file.
+Each exercise (except for the first) corresponds to one python file.
 The results can be replicated by running these code files directly (setup and configuration is done in the `main` section at the bottom of the files).

 ## 1. Bayes' Theorem